shiyonglu/DATAVIEW/README.md

 This current project has two methods to create a workflow and execute this workflow on Amazon EC2.
-* Pure java version: /DATAVIEW/src/test.java shows the six steps to create a cusomized workflow and execute in Amazon eC2.
+1.Pure java version: /DATAVIEW/src/test.java shows the six steps to create a cusomized workflow and execute in Amazon eC2.
-The accessKey and secretKey should be updated in config.properties under /DATAVIEW/WebContent/workflowLibDir/
+*The accessKey and secretKey should be updated in config.properties under /DATAVIEW/WebContent/workflowLibDir/

-* Interface version: The project can run in tomcat as a dynamic web project with the login.jsp.
+2.Interface version: The project can run in tomcat as a dynamic web project with the login.jsp.

-A dropbox accout is necessary to store all the input data and each tasks and the final output file when a workflow execution is finished.
+*A dropbox accout is necessary to store all the input data and each tasks and the final output file when a workflow execution is finished.
 The user needs to create some default folders
 Dropbox/DATAVIEW/Tasks which stores the task file (class file or jar file); Dropbox/DATAVIEW/Workflows which stores the mxgraph file for the generated workflow; Dropbox/DATAVIEW-INPUT stores the input files for a workflow.

-A local account needs to be registered to show a visualized workflow.
+*A local account needs to be registered to show a visualized workflow.